Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

 This study of Chinese women in the book trade begins with three case studies, each of which probes one facet of the relationship between women and fiction in the early nineteenth century.
 Building on these case studies, the second half of the book focuses on the many sequels to the Dream of the Red Chamber and the significance of this novel for women.
 As Ellen Widmer shows, by the end of the century, women became increasingly involved in the novel as critical readers, writers, and editors.

 The Sea of Learning: Mobility and Identity in Nineteenth-Century Guangzhou

 Founded in the 1820s, the Xuehaitang (Sea of Learning Hall) was a premier academy of its time.
 Miles examines the discourse that portrayed it as having radically altered Guangzhou literati culture.
 He argues that the academy’s location embedded it in social settings that determined who used its resources and who celebrated its successes and values.

 China Upside Down: Currency, Society, and Ideologies, 1808–1856

-Many scholars have noted the role of China’s demand for silver in the emergence of the modern world.
-This book discusses the interaction of this demand and the early-nineteenth-century Latin American independence movements, changes in the world economy, the resulting disruptions in the Qing dynasty, and the transformation from the High Qing to modern China.
+Scholars have noted the role of China’s demand for silver in the emergence of the modern world.
+This book discusses the interaction of this demand and the early-19th-century Latin American independence movements, changes in the world economy, the resulting disruptions in the Qing dynasty, and the transformation from the High Qing to modern China.